jamierocks/jamierocks.github.io_old/_posts/2015-04-18-introducing-neptunepowered.md

 ## What about Arno?
   Arno was renamed and lives on through NeptuneForge.
-  Little change was made during the transition to Neptune.
-The major one being it is now powered by NeptuneCommon.
+  Little change was made during the transition to Neptune, however much of it's code was moved into NeptuneCommon something of which it is now reliant on.

 ## Contact us
   You are able to contact us in our public IRC channels: [#neptune](https://kiwiirc.com/client/irc.esper.net/?#neptune) and [#neptunedev](https://kiwiirc.com/client/irc.esper.net/?#neptunedev) (irc.esper.net).